What should chickens eat to keep healthy and happy?

 raised in close proximity to other birds, often with insufficient

-more likely to develop illnesses which then spread very quickly across
+- They are far more likely than a backyard flock to develop illnesses which then spread very quickly across

 the entire flock.

-Even chickens described as 'barn-raised' are kept in crowded conditions which require medicated feed.
+Even chickens described as 'barn-raised' are often in crowded conditions and need medicated feed.

-- People who raise chickens on a small scale may decide to give a medicated feed as a kind of 'just in case' insurance against coccidiosis, so of course it's a decision you must come to personally.
+- Of course, it's a decision you must come to personally.
 But if your flock is well cared for, it's my opinion that there really should be no need.

-Despite this many individuals do not wish to give genetically modified feeds to their chickens and it is entirely possible to buy products which have no genetically modified ingredients.
+Despite this, many individuals do not wish to give genetically modified feeds to their chickens.
+It is entirely possible to buy products which have no genetically modified ingredients.

 Any product that has the label 'Certified Organic' is not permitted to use GMO ingredients.
 It will generally also be prominently labelled 'Non GMO'.

-The only drawback of non-GMO feeds is that they tend to be more expensive - but many, including me, feel the additional cost is worth it for the peace of mind of feeding a natural, organic product.
+The only drawback of non-GMO feeds is that they tend to be more expensive.
+But many backyard chicken owners, including me, feel the additional cost is worth it for the peace of mind of feeding a natural, organic product.